Fiserv/developer-studio-support/docs/guides/workspaces.md

 3) Create a new workspace

-> a.
-Enter Name
+  1. Enter Name

-> b.
-Enter Description
+  2. Enter Description

-> c.
-Select Product Area from dropdown (preselected at this time)
+  3. Select Product Area from dropdown (preselected at this time)

 > d.
 Select Product Integration from dropdown (preselected at this time – only CommerceHub is available)